rjohnsen/hhc-2025/content/act1/intro-to-nmap/_index.md

 ### Task 4 - Version scanning

-> Namp has a version detection engine, to help determine waht services are running on a given port.
+> Nmap has a version detection engine, to help determine waht services are running on a given port.
 What services is running on 127.0.12.25?

 The service version scan option is called `-sV`, we can use it like so: